XL Bermuda Open

-The XL Bermuda Open is a defunct tennis tournament played in 1993 and from 1995 until 2008 on clay courts.
-The event has been held annually in Paget in Bermuda and was part of the ATP Challenger Tour.
+The XL Bermuda Open was a tennis tournament played in 1993 and from 1995 until 2008 on clay courts.
+The event was held annually in Paget in Bermuda and was part of the ATP Challenger Tour.
 It was part of the ATP World Tour in 1995 and 1996.

 Hernán Gumy and Flávio Saretta were the title holders in singles, with two win each.

 Mark Knowles, Doug Flach and Richey Reneberg were the record holders on doubles titles with two victories each one.
 The last two as partners.